September 25th

 Commentary:

-The very purpose of the contrivers of those treatises is to teach the reader 'how to quieten the mind'.
-All the śāstras proclaim the same key factor - the quietening of the mind.
+The very purpose of the seers of those treatises is to teach the reader 'how to quieten the mind'.
+All the śāstras proclaim the same key factor—quietening of the mind.
 It is like many rivers flowing, all with the same purpose of pouring into the mighty ocean.
-If one has already reached the ocean, why would he require to know the flow of the river?
-Hence, the poet says, he who already knows how to keep the mind calm and placid has true cognizance and the mastery over all the śāstras!
-He does not have to read any śāstras or work towards achieving a goal in life.
+If one has already reached the ocean, why would he be required to know the flow of the river?
+Hence, the poet says, he who already knows how to keep the mind calm and placid has true cognizance and mastery over all the śāstras!
+He does not have to read any śāstras or work towards achieving a specific goal in life.
 He would have already achieved the purpose of any being's reason for existence!

-Each one of us is running in search of ONE THING.
-Tranquility of mind.
+Each one of us is running in search of ONE THING—the tranquility of mind, all else shall follow.
 He who has won that fort has no battle to fight, nothing else to achieve!
-May each and every one of us find inner peace and find it soon.
-That will certainly make the noisy world a much quieter and serene place to be in!
+May each of us find inner peace soon.
+It will surely make the noisy world a much quieter and more serene place to be in!

 pada vigrahaH: